 In 2007 he started work at DanceXchange, initially overseeing the ongoing programme management and artist development activity during the establishment of International Dance Festival Birmingham (IDFB).
 Following this initial contract he was made permanent Programme Manager and later Director of Programming and Production for both DanceXchange and IDFB.
 Alongside programming for IDFB at all scales, from gallery spaces to 2000 seat auditoria, he was responsible for the ongoing programming and management of DanceXchange's own theatre space, The Patrick Centre; for all artist development activity; overseeing the organisation's producing of new work; national and international partner development; and the management of a number of other projects and staff.
 In 2014, IDFB won a UK Theatre Award for its "bold and extensive programme".

 After a short career break at the beginning of 2015, Paul began a series of fixed term leadership roles in the dance sector, alongside the development of a broader consultancy practice.
 He was interim Artistic Director at Yorkshire Dance (2015), Associate Director of Greenwich Dance (2016/2017), Interim Administrative Director at The Place (2017) and Associate Director at Dance4 (2017/2018).
 He is currently working full-time as Interim Head of Dance at Creative Scotland, covering Laura Cameron-Lewis's maternity leave.

-Paul is a Total Theatre Awards judge and has been on selection panels for the Made in Scotland showcase, the Sky Arts Futures Fund, BE Festival, Dublin Dance Festival's Reimagining Ireland platform, and the BBC Performing Arts Fund.
+Paul is a Total Theatre Awards judge and has been on selection panels for the British Council Edinburgh Showcase, Made in Scotland showcase, the Sky Arts Futures Fund, BE Festival, Dublin Dance Festival's Reimagining Ireland platform, and the BBC Performing Arts Fund.
 He is a trustee of Two Destination Language, a board member of Avant Garde Dance and a member of Action Hero's advisory board.

 He has a strong interest in interdisciplinary practice, artist development and developing new structures for supporting artistic production, and is currently developing a number of projects across theatre, dance, circus and live-art.